openenclave/openenclave/docs/Contributing.md

 Instead of merging pull requests with "the big green button" on GitHub, we use an automated system called [Bors](https://bors.tech/).
 The Bors bot is the _only_ approved mechanism of merging code to `master`.
 When a PR is ready to be merged, a maintainer will comment on it with `bors r+`.

+Bors will automatically:
-Bors will automatically apply the PR's commits to a staging branch, run the test suite, and if everything passes, pushes the commits (and a merge commit) to `master`.
+1. Apply the PR's commits to a `staging` branch based on `master`.

-At first glance this may appear to be no different then allowing the CI system to test the PR, and then merging with "the big green button."
-However, allowing time to pass between a PR being tested and being merged creates a race condition where the tests passed when the PR was last edited, but then failed after being merged to master, since conflicting changes (which also passed tests on their own) were merged in the interim.
-Bors prevents this by only pushing to master _after_ the integration passed tests.
+1. Trigger Jenkins to build and test the `staging` branch.
+1. Push the commits and a merge commit to `master` only if everything passes.

+We require the use of Bors because it prevents a race condition that can result from manual merges: two conflicting PRs may both pass tests independently while neither is in master, only to break once both are merged.
+Bors synchronizes the testing of PRs and ensures that passing PRs are immediately merged, so that the state of `master` always reflects a tested state.

 See the [Bors documentation](https://bors.tech/documentation/) for all the available commands.
 The highlights:

 | Syntax | Description
 |--------|------------
-| bors r+ | Run the test suite, and push to master if it passes.
+| bors r+ | Run the test suite and push to master if it passes.
 | bors r- | Cancel a pending r+.
-| bors try | Run the test suite without pushing (trigger CI).
+| bors try | Run the test suite but do not merge on success.
 | bors delegate+ | Allow the pull request author to r+.
 | bors delegate=[list] | Allow the listed users to r+.
-| bors ping | Will respond if Bors is up.
+| bors ping | Check if Bors is up.
+If it is, it will comment with _pong_.
 | bors retry | Run the previous command a second time.

 Also see our [Bors dashboard](https://oe-bors.westus2.cloudapp.azure.com/).